priimak/til/scala/type_classes_1.md

 }
 ```
 This is known as _context bound syntax_ [[5](#ref5)].
-And it means that type `A` that can be passed to this function can only be such for which there exist an
+It means that type `A` that can be passed to this function can only be such for which there exist an
 implicit value of type `ImageDimensions[A]`.
-Internally in the function to obtain this value we have to call
+Internally in the function body to obtain this value we have to call
 `implicitly[ImageDimensions[A]]`.

 References